Talk to others with an Ostomy

 Bill

-Thnks so much bill for all advice!
+Thanks so much Bill for all advice!

 Thanks,

-Teddiee wrote:
+Hi Teddiee

 Hi Josh

-Thank you for the replies guys!!
+Thank you for the replies, guys!!

 Hi Josh,

 This is a time for you to explore new places and experience new things, so don't let managing your ostomy get in the way...
-There's always a way to cope....
+There's always a way to cope...
 Best of luck to you.

 Marsha